Study originally published in the Journal for Public Relations Education. The full study is available here.

 There is a stigma of disrespect among males and UREPs when discussing their counterparts – several male and UREP participants in Phase I discussed how they felt alienated and separated from other female and/or Caucasian students in the classroom.
 This was confirmed in Phase II, with both UREP and male participants scoring less in agreement that their contributions in PR settings are valued compared to their counterparts.
 Part of this could stem from a lack of substantial focus in the classroom on the racial and gender disparities in the industry.
 Discussing these differences in major courses could help to balance classrooms and remove this stigma of disrespect.

-Kenon A. Brown, Ph.D. (@kenonabrown) is an associate professor and the graduate coordinator for the Department of Advertising and Public Relations at The University of Alabama.
-His research primarily focuses on two avenues: athlete image and reputation management and minority recruitment and retention in mass communication.
-Prior to his academic appointment, Kenon worked for several years in the hospitality industry in management and marketing roles.
+Kenon A. Brown, Ph.D., is an associate professor and the graduate coordinator for the Department of Advertising and Public Relations at The University of Alabama.
+Follow him on Twitter @kenonabrown.